-Believed to be the first of its kind in North America, the Utilities and Environmental Protection Public Art Plan is founded on the principle that public art, in collaboration with other disciplines, can create remarkable places that encourage sustainability and stewardship of the environment.
-The Plan also represents a key component of the Public Art Program's mission to guide the evolution of a distinct and vibrant artistic character for the city’s public places.
+Launched in 2007, the Utilities and Environmental Protection (UEP) Public Art Plan was founded on the principle that public art, in collaboration with other disciplines, can create remarkable places that encourage sustainability and stewardship.
+Believed to be the first of its kind in North America, the plan represents a key component of the Public Art Program's mission to guide the evolution of a distinct and vibrant artistic character for the city’s public places.

 For more information on the Utilities and Environmental Protection Public Art Plan, contact the Public Art Program.